probonopd/Launchpad95/web/index.md

 1. Ableton Live 11 introduced support for MIDI Polyphonic Expression (MPE).
 However, at this point, Launchpad95 does not support MPE.
 Is it still possible to use [Polyphonic aftertouch like on the Push](https://www.youtube-nocookie.com/embed/m2KW_yahgYE)?

+1. How to change LED brightness?

+1. How to change pressure sensitivity?

 ## Known Issues

 - in live 9, moving notes in clip editor while stepseq is open